-natural language, biosequences, programming source code, XML, music, any data stored in a file
+- natural language, biosequences, programming source code, XML, music, any data stored in a file - Many algorithmic techniques are first developed for strings and later generalized for more complex types of data such as graphs.

 The area of algorithm research focusing on strings is sometimes known as stringology.
 Characteristic features include